This is a GUEST BLOG shared with permission by Kelley Siliven. We need more stories of hope, and when I read this, I thought it was perfect.

-The MOST DRAMATIC change I saw was when his lead practitioner Nurse Andreanna Rainville started him on LDI (Low Dose Immunotherapy).
-Nurse Andi is a high level Klinghardt practitioner with a practice in Kenmore, WA, and she also happened to be spending some of her time in one of the top PANDAS clinics in the US at the time.
-She shared with me that they were "seeing miracles" in the clinic with the Strep LDI.
+The MOST DRAMATIC change I saw was when his lead practitioner started him on LDI (Low Dose Immunotherapy).
+Our Klinghardt practitioner, who also happened to be spending some of her time in one of the top PANDAS clinics in the US at the time, had told me that they were "seeing miracles" in the clinic with the Strep LDI.
 And I tell you, she was right!
 I don't throw that word miracle around at all, but it is true to what I am seeing in my son - a true miracle!
 I have my son back!!!

 As you may know, PANDAS is an autoimmune reaction for some kids who get strep and it causes encephalitis (brain swelling).
 It causes very serious extreme neurological symptoms from the strep bacteria and many times younger Lyme & Co’s patients are susceptible to acquiring PANDAS.
 My sweet and loving boy started having extreme rage, anxiety, depression, hatefulness, over-the-top negativity, tics and scary/dark intrusive thoughts.
 It was like he was possessed, truly.
 He fell slowly into the abyss, which worsened with each strep throat infection he had.
 He could not remotely handle school, had meltdowns, lost all his interest in hobbies, raged at friends and lost them, isolated himself from the world, could not sleep alone, nor be left alone even if I went to the mailbox.
 Before all this personality change, he was already in severe total body pain with the highest pain being in his feet/legs where he couldn’t walk or stand for longer than a few minutes and crippling abdominal pain along with some pretty bad neuro-cognitive symptoms.
 There were a myriad of other symptoms from Lyme & Co’s that were pages long, but the PANDAS’s took all of this to a new level with encephalitis.